Rosengård

 Rosengård (literally "Rose Manor") was a city district (stadsdel) in the center of Malmö Municipality, Sweden.
 On 1 July 2013, it was merged with Husie, forming Öster.
 In 2012, Rosengård had a population of 23,563 of the municipality's 307,758.
 Its area was 332 hectares.

 Rosengård was located centrally in Malmö, neighbouring the former city district Centrum.
 Long a destination for immigrants, 86% of the population had some foreign ancestry in 2008.
 Since 2015, it has been categorized by the Swedish Police Authority as a "particularly vulnerable area" (särskilt utsatta områden) due to pervasive violence and criminal activity.

 History

 Most of Rosengård was built between 1967 and 1972 as a part of the Million Programme although some parts, such as the mansion in Herrgården, and Östra kyrkogården, are older.
 Rosengård was to a high degree populated by minorities.
 In 1972, the percentage of immigrants was around 18%, with the majority of inhabitants being working-class people from rural Sweden.
 From 1974, there was a white flight out of the area as more immigrants were assigned there.
+53.3% in 1990 were foreign born, in 1994 this was 66.8%.
 By 2012, the figure for those of immigrant background was given as 86%.
+In 2024, 90.9% had a foreign background.

 On 1 July 2013, Rosengård was merged with Husie, forming Öster.